biikashsubedi/android_class/Week 2/TwoActivities (Lifecycle)/README.md

 #### Answer these questions
 #### Question 1
 ##### If you run the homework app before implementing onSaveInstanceState(), what happens if you rotate the device?
 Choose one:

-    The EditText no longer contains the text you entered, but the counter is preserved.
-    The counter is reset to 0, and the EditText no longer contains the text you entered.
-    The counter is reset to 0, but the contents of the EditText is preserved.
     The counter and the contents of the EditText are preserved.

 #### Question 2